 “I did a very bad thing,” The girl confessed.
-It was then that she raised the mangled body of a pakaquoia out of the river, a strange, craven creature of silk and straw.
+She raised the mangled body of a pakaquoia out of the river, a strange, craven creature of silk and straw.
 It lay limp in her hands.

 “It wouldn’t stop,” The girl said, tears spilling out of her eyes.
 “It just wouldn’t stop.
 It sang and sang and all the words in the song were awful, just awful, like something out of a nightmare.
 I didn’t mean to hurt it.
 I just wanted it to stop.”

-On the second day, the Mask in Black brought with her needles, twine, and sprigs of brittlebush to the vagrant river.
-Together, they mended the jagged lacerations and threadbare seams of the girl's pakaquoia.
+On the second day, the Mask in Black brought needles, twine, and sprigs of brittlebush to the vagrant river.
+Together, they mended the raw seams of the girl’s pakaquoia.

-On the very last stitch, the pakaquoia sprang up in the girl's lap.
-It opened its great beak to crow, and many things spilled out of its mouth-- Many unkind things.
-Strange compulsions to hurt itself (to hurt herself) and to hurt others.
+On the last stitch, the pakaquoia sprang up in the girl’s lap.
+It opened its great beak to crow, and many things spilled out of its mouth– Many unkind things.
+Strange compulsions to hurt itself and to hurt others.
 The girl covered her ears and screwed her eyes shut as it wailed and wailed and wailed.

 “What do I do?”
 She asked the woman, barely able to hear herself over the din.
 “I yell and scream and cry and beg and it never stops.”